Aden: Federation of South Arabia and the Aden Emergency

-In order to stabilize Aden and the surrounding Aden Protectorate from the designs of the Egyptian backed republicans of North Yemen, the British attempted to gradually unite the disparate states of the region in preparation for eventual independence.
+In order to stabilise Aden and the surrounding Aden Protectorate from the designs of the Egyptian backed republicans of North Yemen, the British attempted gradually to unite the disparate states of the region in preparation for eventual independence.
 On 18 January 1963, the Colony of Aden was incorporated into the Federation of Arab Emirates of the South against the wishes of North Yemen.
 The city became the State of Aden and the Federation was renamed the Federation of South Arabia (FSA).

 An insurgency against British administration known as the Aden Emergency began with a grenade attack by the communist National Liberation Front (NLF), against the British High Commissioner on 10 December 1963, killing one person and injuring fifty, and a "state of emergency" was declared.

-In 1964, Britain announced its intention to grant independence to the FSA in 1968, but that the British military would remain in Aden.
+In 1964, Britain announced its intention to grant independence to the FSA in 1968, but that British troops would remain in Aden.
 The security situation deteriorated as NLF and FLOSY (Front for the Liberation of Occupied South Yemen) vied for the upper hand.

 In January 1967, there were mass riots between the NLF and their rival FLOSY supporters in the old Arab quarter of Aden town.
 This conflict continued until mid February, despite the intervention of British troops.
 On 20 June 1967, 23 British Army soldiers were ambushed and shot dead by members of Aden Police during the Aden Mutiny in the Crater District.
 During the period there were as many attacks on the British troops by both sides as against each other culminating in the destruction of an Aden Airways DC3 plane in the air with no survivors.

 The increased violence was a determining factor in the British ensuring all families were evacuated more quickly than initially intended, as recorded in From Barren Rocks to Living Stones.

 On 30 November 1967, British troops were evacuated, leaving Aden and the rest of the FSA under NLF control.
 The Royal Marines, who had been the first British troops to arrive in Aden in 1839, were the last to leave – with the exception of a Royal Engineer detachment (10 Airfields Squadron left Aden on 13 December 1967).
+As part of a larger Royal Navy task force, HMS Albion's helicopters lifted off remaining Royal Marine commandos left to secure the airfield.